-Rigid gas permeable (RGP) contact lenses are unlike soft lenses in that they are rigid lenses made of durable plastic that transmits oxygen.
+Scleral and Rigid Gas Permeable (RGP) contact lenses are unlike soft lenses in that they are rigid lenses made of durable plastic that transmits oxygen.
 The use of gas permeable contact lenses has remained at the core of the optical management of keratoconus.
 RGP lenses are typically smaller lenses that rest on the cornea, while scleral lenses are larger lenses that rest on the white part of the eye, called the sclera.

-Rigid gas permeable contact lenses offer some outstanding benefits for patients diagnosed with keratoconus.
-Because RGP lenses are made from a firm plastic, they retain their shape when you blink, which can provide sharper vision than pliable soft lenses.
-Rigid gas permeable lenses additionally allow oxygen to reach your eye, which promotes eye health and wearable comfort.
-RGP lenses do not contain water as soft lenses do, and therefore proteins and lipids from the eye do not adhere to the lenses as readily.
+Scleral and RGP contact lenses offer some outstanding benefits for patients diagnosed with keratoconus.
+Because they are made from a firm plastic, they retain their shape when you blink, which can provide sharper vision than pliable soft lenses.
+These lenses additionally allow oxygen to reach your eye, which promotes eye health and wearable comfort.
+Scleral and RGP lenses do not contain water as soft lenses do, and therefore proteins and lipids from the eye do not adhere to the lenses as readily.

 Corneal Transplant Surgery